oneminch/Notes/Java.md

 - Upcasting and downcasting allow for flexible and polymorphic behavior when dealing with objects of different class types.

-##### Upcasting

-- Casting an object of a subclass to its parent or superclass type.
+- **Upcasting** - Casting an object of a subclass to its parent or superclass type.
     - Allows an instance of a subclass access to the methods defined in the superclass.
 However, methods specific to the subclass cannot be accessed through the upcast reference.
     - Implicit and safe operation that does not require an explicit cast.

 ```java
 class Vehicle {